INTI-CMNB-FPGA/fpga_examples/examples/xilinx_ml605/gtx/README.md

 * Simple example about how to use a GigaBit Transciver (GTX) on ml605.
 * It uses 8b10b and 16 data bits.
 * The DIP switches drives the GPIO LEDS trougth a gtx configured with a loopback.
+* GTX loopback is used, unless push-button GPIO_SW_C is holded.

 # Useful documents